 My C Section And Midwives Brew Experience

 You’ll most likely read many different varieties of experiences and outcomes.
-Overall, I made the choice to try the midwives brew it to jumpstart labor.
+Overall, I made the choice to try the midwives brew it to jumpstart labor instead of safer labor prep teas out there.
 However, looking back, I feel like it was a dumb decision knowing that my daughter passed meconium.

 Whether you’re having a planned c section or end up with an unexpected one like mine, don’t let anyone make you feel like any less of a mom.
 Oftentimes, a c section is the only choice for moms as both mom and baby can be in a life-threatening situation.